 Dr. Ducy is an Assistant Professor in Special Education and the advisor for the Preliminary Education Specialist and the Early Childhood Special Education-Added Authorization.
 Her professional interest focuses on equitable educational, emotional, and social access for children with disabilities and their families.
-Dr. Ducy has diversified professional experience within the field of disability, including as a special education teacher for students aged 3-15 and as a program manager for Project REDD (Research and Education on Disability and Disaster), a project affiliated with the Association of University Centers on Disabilities.
+Dr. Ducy has diversified professional experience within the field of disability, including as a special education teacher for students aged 3-15.

 - Ph.D.
 Texas A&M University, Educational Psychology